An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Introduction

-In \Cref{section:characterization}, we present the characterization of multiple positive zeros for augmented vertically parametrized polynomial systems via the characteristic system. \Cref{section:simplifications} introduces orientations, showing that the question of multiple zeros can be reduced to the feasibility of the oriented characteristic system.
-In \Cref{section:feasibility}, we analyze the feasibility of oriented characteristic systems.
-First, we establish sufficient conditions for the existence of multiple positive zeros by reducing the feasibility of the characteristic system to checking whether the relative interiors over a family of polyhedral cones are empty.
-Secondly, we assume that the simplified reduced matrix $P$ induces a forest and characterize the existence of multiple positive zeros using the same family of polyhedral cones.
+The paper is structured as follows.
+In \Cref{section:characterization}, we present the characterization of multiple positive zeros for augmented vertical polynomial systems using the characteristic system. \Cref{section:simplifications} introduces orientations and the properties of the oriented characteristic system.
+In \Cref{section:feasibility} we study the feasibility of oriented characteristic systems and obtain generalizations of \Cref{thm:B,thm:C}.
+In \Cref{sec:examples}, we illustrate our main results with several examples.
+In \Cref{sec:comput}, we discuss the algorithm to decide upon multiple positive zeros derived from \Cref{thm:mono,thm:full}.
+Finally, in \Cref{section:properties}, we discuss, in the lens of our methods, the connectivity of the region of parameters that lead to multiple positive zeros and the existence of multiple nondegenerate positive zeros.